les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2016-02-03-differences-entre-les-user-stories-et-les-specifications-des-exigences-par-ron-jeffries.markdown

 Stories.
 They are small, simple, and easy to use.
 Because they are focused more on conversation than on writing, they are far more collaborative.
 According to my explanation of stories, they explicitly include acceptance criteria and are also concrete enough for any purpose.
 Search for “Card, Conversation, Confirmation” for more on that thought.

 Les stories.
 Elles sont petites, simples, et faciles à utiliser.
-Parce qu’elles sont plus focalisées sur la conversation que sur l’écriture, elles sont beaucoup plus collaboratives.
+Et parce qu’elles sont plus focalisées sur la conversation que sur l’écriture, elles sont beaucoup plus collaboratives.
 D’après mon explication sur les stories, elles incluent explicitement les critères d’acceptance et elles sont suffisamment concrètes pour n’importe quel objectif.
-Faites donc quelques recherches sur internet sur “Carte, Conversation, Confirmation” pour en savoir plus sur cette pensée.
+Faites donc quelques recherches sur internet sur “Carte, Conversation, Confirmation” pour en savoir plus sur ce concept.

 **Which of the two methods do you recommend using for regulated systems (i.e., health IT systems, medical device software)?**

-**Laquelle des deux méthodes recommandez-vous dans le cadre des systèmes soumis à la réglementation (c’est-à-dire les systèmes d’informations dans le domaine de la santé, dans les logiciels embarqués d’appareils médicaux) ?**
+**Laquelle des deux méthodes recommandez-vous dans le cadre de systèmes soumis à la réglementation (c’est-à-dire les systèmes d’informations dans le domaine de la santé, dans les logiciels embarqués d’appareils médicaux) ?**

 I would use stories for everything at the team level.
 There might be some higher-level SRS that is parsed out into stories.
 There is some good work being done with regulated systems and every reason to believe that a lot of the mechanism that big organizations have built up could be trimmed down a lot.
 This might be seen as more of a job for Lean than for Agile.

 J’utiliserais les _user stories_ pour tout ce qui relève de la responsabilité de l’équipe .
-Il pourrait y avoir des spécifications des exigences qui traversent les stories.
+Il pourrait y avoir des spécifications des exigences transverses aux stories.
 Il y a eut du bon boulot de fait avec les systèmes soumis à la réglementation et il y a beaucoup de raisons de croire qu’une majorité des mécanismes qui ont été bâtis par les grosses organisations pourraient être fortement réduits.
-Cela pourrait être plus un boulot pour le Lean que pour l’Agile.
+C’est un boulot qui pourrait être pluspour le Lean que pour l’Agile.

 Do you agree with Ron Jeffries?
 Comments and discussion are welcome.